-Historically, we have often been the source of information that leaves community members thinking that pit bulls are different, other, or less than.
+Historically, uneducated people have been the source of information that leaves community members thinking that pit bulls are different, other, or less than.

 In many organizations, decades-long bans on adoptions of pit bulls or highly-restrictive adoption policies limited the adoption and rescue pool for these dogs.
 And sadly, in some communities these “special requirements” still exist.

-These policies not only pertain to the dogs, but tend to reveal our biases against adopters as well.
+These policies not only pertain to the dogs, but reveal our biases against adopters as well.

 The good news is that we have the power to change this, but it necessitates facing down some of the deeply prejudiced thinking we’ve had around both pit bulls and people.

-In a way, we may have convinced ourselves that pit bulls no longer need our advocacy because of some advances in the conversation around them, but perhaps more than ever this group of dogs needs us to redouble our efforts.
+Some of us may have convinced ourselves that pitbulls no longer need our advocacy because of some advances in the conversation around them, but more than ever this group of dogs needs us to redouble our efforts.